ncss/projects-2016-1/README.md

 Sup group 1 it's me Alex.
-I commited and pushed this file just to say:
+I committed and pushed this file just to say: